 Daria gathered her thoughts.
 She’d be honest with Jane—and honest to herself, as well.

-“Celegorn’s the kind of fun-loving person who’ll always grate a bit on my nerves.
+“Celegorn’s the kind of fun-loving person who’ll always grate on my nerves.
 I don’t think he’s a bad guy, though.
 He seems genuinely impressed with you as an artist, and he’s aware of his occasionally obnoxious behavior and makes some attempt to ameliorate it.”

 Jane crossed her arms and raised an eyebrow.
 “You’re getting soft on me, Morgendorffer.”

 “Oh, I don’t expect anything too long-term from him,” Jane said.
 “Neither of us is going to be in Vivec forever, anyway.
-But hey, my house is always yours—in Balmora, Vivec, and any other city where I make my home.”
+But hey, my house is always yours—in Balmora, Vivec, or any other city where I make my home.”

 “Uh, thanks,” she managed to stammer out.
 “I’ll find some work in the Foreign Quarter so I can contribute a bit.”